All interim orders extended to August 31 by Delhi HC

 He said only furlough is allowed to be considered as part of sentence undergone.

-Parole and furlough are the temporary release from jail of a prisoner.
+Parole and furlough are the temporary releases from jail of a prisoner.
 While the duration of parole is not deducted from period of sentence, the time spent on furlough is, as it is a reward given for good conduct.

 The bench said prison authorities cannot allow parole to be considered as part of sentence undergone and only the court can take such a decision.